-The Company enters into gold forward contracts to hedge against the risk of declining gold prices for a portion of its forecasted gold sales.
-The Company closely monitors the changes in gold price and, as deemed appropriate, may enter into gold forward contracts with the aim of minimizing the impact of adverse changes to the price of gold.
+The Company enters into gold forward contracts to hedge against the risk of a declining US dollar denominated gold prices for a portion of its forecasted gold sales.
+The Company closely monitors the changes in gold price and, as deemed appropriate, may enter into gold forward contracts with the aim of minimizing the impact of adverse changes to the US dollar denominated price of gold.

 Forward exchange contracts are derivative financial instruments and are used for risk management purposes and not for generating trading profits.
-The Company closely monitors exchange rates and, as deemed appropriate, may enter into forward currency contracts (to the extent that credit facilities are available) with the aim of minimizing the impact of adverse changes of the R\$ and US\$ relationship.
-As at March 31, 2015, the Company did not have any outstanding forward foreign exchange contracts.
+The Company closely monitors exchange rates and, as deemed appropriate, may enter into forward currency contracts (to the extent that credit facilities are available) with the aim of minimizing the impact of